I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 After a day of manual labour in the fields, few men were interested in long walks in search of a bride.
 The result was that for centuries rural populations were marked by inbreeding and the birth defects that went along with cousins marrying one another.
 With the invention of the bicycle, young men could travel much farther afield to find a spouse.

 Finding and meeting a woman of marriageable age has been a preoccupation of young men for thousands of years.
 But, tracking down a suitable wife was always a challenge involving desire and distance.

-For the wealthy, distance was something that could be overcome, but the average working man's search was limited by how far his feet could carry him.
+For the wealthy, distance was something that could be overcome with horses and carriages, but the average working man's search was limited by how far his feet could carry him.

 A man with a lot of time on his hands can walk about 25 miles (40 km) in a day.
 But, working men in the pre-bicycle age did not have much leisure time; a 12-hour day of manual labour on inadequate food left little energy for a long hike.

 A horse could take an ardent suitor 30 miles (48 km) from home in a day, but no working man could afford to own a horse.

 The bicycle made its debut early in the 19th century but it wasn’t until the late 1800s that mass production brought its price down so that it was within reach of the average man.
 Now, the lads and their genetic material could get about in wider swaths of the countryside.
 The selection of love interests was greatly increased and the gene pool was enriched with greater diversity.

 In 1969, geographer P.J.
 Perry completed a study of how the gene pool changed in rural Dorset in western England.
 What he found was that before 1887, 77 percent of marriages took place between people from the same parish.
 However, between 1907 and 1916, this had dropped to 41 percent.